 We may disclose your personal information on occasion to third parties (as described below) in order to provide the products or services that you have requested.

 Disclosure may be made to Third Party Service Providers and affiliated companies listed in this section below.
-In each case described in this section, you can be assured that XXXX will only share your personal information in accordance with your consent.
-You should know that when XXXX shares your personal information with a Third Party Service Provider under any circumstance described in this section, XXXX will contractually specify that the third party is subject to practices and obligations to comply with applicable local data protection laws.
-XXXX will contractually ensure compliance by any Third Party Service Providers with the privacy standards that apply to them in your home jurisdiction.
+In each case described in this section, you can be assured that FEIHUI will only share your personal information in accordance with your consent.
+You should know that when FEIHUI shares your personal information with a Third Party Service Provider under any circumstance described in this section, FEIHUI will contractually specify that the third party is subject to practices and obligations to comply with applicable local data protection laws.
+FEIHUI will contractually ensure compliance by any Third Party Service Providers with the privacy standards that apply to them in your home jurisdiction.

 SHARING WITH OUR GROUP AND THIRD PARTY SERVICE PROVIDERS

-In order to conduct business operations smoothly in providing you with the full capabilities of our products and services, we may disclose your personal information from time to time to other XXXX affiliated companies (in communications, social media, technology or cloud businesses), or our third party service providers which are our mailing houses, delivery service providers, telecommunications companies, data centres, data storage facilities, customer service providers, advertising and marketing service providers, and XXXX’s representatives.
-Such Third Party Service Providers would be processing your personal information on XXXX’s behalf or for one or more of the purposes listed above.
-If you no longer wish to allow us to share this information, please contact us at privacy@XXXX.com.
+In order to conduct business operations smoothly in providing you with the full capabilities of our products and services, we may disclose your personal information from time to time to other FEIHUI affiliated companies (in communications, social media, technology or cloud businesses), or our third party service providers which are our mailing houses, delivery service providers, telecommunications companies, data centres, data storage facilities, customer service providers, advertising and marketing service providers, and FEIHUI’s representatives.
+Such Third Party Service Providers would be processing your personal information on FEIHUI’s behalf or for one or more of the purposes listed above.
+If you no longer wish to allow us to share this information, please contact us at privacy.feihui@signify.com.

-SHARING WITH OUR GROUP’S ECOSYSTEM COMPANIES

-Xiaomi works together with a cool group of companies, which together form the Mi Ecosystem.
-The Mi Ecosystem companies are independent entities, invested and incubated by Xiaomi, and are experts in their fields.
-XXXX may disclose your personal data to the Xiaomi or other Mi Ecosystem companies so as to provide you with and improve the exciting products and services (both hardware and software) from the Mi Ecosystem.
-Some of these products and services will still be under the XXXX brand, while others may use their own brand.
-If XXXX is involved in a merger, acquisition or asset sale of all or a portion of our assets, you will be notified via email and/or a prominent notice on our website, of any changes in ownership, uses of your personal information, and choices you may have regarding your personal information.

 SHARING WITH OTHERS

-XXXX may disclose your personal information without further consent when required under applicable law.
+FEIHUI may disclose your personal information without further consent when required under applicable law.

 INFORMATION NOT REQUIRING CONSENT